UWNETLAB/camarkdown/caMarkdown/tests/womenInComp/Oral-History:Elsie_Shutt.md

 He had to fight to get his clearance restored.
 He did; he managed to;
 but it was really a very sad time.
 The Clippingers were building a home down in Havre de Grace, which is near to Aberdeen, and he was planning to stay there forever, I think.
-He was a friend of [John von Neumann](/John_von_Neumann "John von Neumann"), and von Neumann actually was one of the people who testified at his hearing.
+He was a friend of John von Neumann(John_von_Neumann "John von Neumann"), and von Neumann actually was one of the people who testified at his hearing.

 **Abbate:**